 - You incurred transportation expenses returning home or storing your personal belongings because you could not return to campus to retrieve them

-Applications will be reviewed on a rolling basis.
+Applications were reviewed on a rolling basis.
 The deadline to apply was June 15, 2020.

-Once your application is reviewed and approved, you will see the funds disburse through your student account and processed as a refund.
+Funds were disbursed through individual student accounts and processed as a refund.
 You may view the grant on your NEST portal under the Student Accounts tab.
 If you have not already done so, we recommend that you sign up for Direct Deposit with the Office of Student Accounts to expedite the delivery of funds to you.
 Sign up for Direct Deposit.

-Institutions must identify students who have incurred expenses related to the disruption of campus operations due to the novel coronavirus.
-Students who are currently enrolled during the spring semester are eligible to apply.
+Institutions must identify students who incurred expenses related to the disruption of campus operations due to the novel coronavirus.
+Students who were enrolled during the spring semester were eligible to apply.

-The amount of each grant will be determined on a case-by-case basis of need and the extent the loss of services impacted the student’s continued pursuit of their education.
-The minimum grant will be $500.00
+The amount of each grant was determined on a case-by-case basis of need and the extent the loss of services impacted the student’s continued pursuit of their education.

-Grant funding is available on a first-come basis until funds are exhausted.
-Our intention is to assist as many students as possible while being sensitive to need and following the U.S. Department of Education’s guidance.
+Grant funding was available on a first-come basis until funds were exhausted.
+Our intention was to assist as many students as possible while being sensitive to need and following the U.S. Department of Education’s guidance.

 Yes.
 We must have either the 2019-20 or the 2020-21 FAFSA on file to consider your application.
 If you have not yet filed, please do so at fafsa.gov.